Football in Haiti

 Football is the most popular sport in Haiti.
+Approximately 30% of the people in Haiti are interested in football.

-It is run by the Fédération Haïtienne de Football.
+Football in Haiti is run by the Fédération Haïtienne de Football.
 The association administers the national football team, as well as the national football league.
 Football in Haiti first developed in the state capital of Port-au-Prince, where a regional championship round was already held for the first time in 1912.

-Domestic Football
+Domestic football

 Among the two major rivals of the Haitian club football are the Racing Club Haïtien and the Violette Athletic Club, both of which are located in Port-au-Prince and could once again win the CONCACAF Champions' Cup, although in both cases this took place without a contest.

 In 1963, Racing reached the final matches against the previous champions, CD Guadalajara.
 It was originally planned to play both matches in Guadalajara.
 However, because the Haitians did not receive their entry permit in time, the encounter had to be postponed.
 Since two other dates were not honored by the Haitians, the CD Guadalajara filed an official complaint with CONCACAF, which finally declared the Mexicans the winner.
 Racing then lodged a complaint which led CONCACAF to the decision announced on 2 April 1964 that the matches should now be compulsorily within the next two months.
 However, because Guadalajara had already planned a five-week Europareise at that time, the club renounced the final participation and the Racing Club Haïtien was now declared the winner by CONCACAF.

 The 1984 tournament, which was divided into a North and Central American section on the one hand, and a Caribbean section on the other, was not finished.
 The Haitian representative, Violette won the Caribbean branch and reached the final, while the final round of the North- and Central American branch between the New York Pancyprian-Freedoms and the club Deportivo Guadalajara had not been possible because both teams could not agree on a match.
 As a result, both were disqualified and the Violette Athletic Club were declared the Winner.